 One change that many companies have experienced in the past five to 10 years is that of making the transition from locally-hosted software to cloud-hosted software.
 Companies do this to save money and time, and to free up their IT staff to take care of bigger or more complex problems than installing updates on local servers.

-But even when the new cloud software is easy to learn and use, there will be a period of transition when older workflows need to be modified to accommodate the changes.
+But even when the new cloud software is easy to learn and use, there will be a period of transition when older change management workflows need to be modified to accommodate the changes.
 Sometimes these changes are easy, like when cloud software eliminates the need to make local backups on hard drives every day.
 Even so, the entirety of a process undergoing change should be examined closely for signs of difficulty, so those difficulties can be addressed right away.
 Doing this requires intimate understanding of workflows.